-- Implement a school-based "adopt a public space" to increase natural cover and decrease negative impacts in the respective public space. - Work with municipal animal control officers, humane societies, animal shelters and pet stores to create material and provide information on the influences of feral animals and pets influences on the environment.

-Increase awareness on the negative effects associated with urban and rural residential land uses and growth on the terrestrial environment of the Graham Creek watershed.
+- Implement a school-based "adopt a public space" to increase natural cover and decrease negative impacts in the respective public space. - Work with municipal animal control officers, humane societies, animal shelters and pet stores to create material and provide information on the influences of feral animals and pets influences on the environment. - Increase awareness on the negative effects associated with urban and rural residential land uses and growth on the terrestrial environment.